-If we seek stockholder approval of our initial business combination, our sponsor has agreed to vote in favor of such initial business combination, regardless of how our public stockholders vote.
+If we seek stockholder approval of our initial business combination, our initial stockholders have agreed to vote in favor of such initial business combination, regardless of how our public stockholders vote.

-Our sponsor will own, on an as-converted basis, 20% of our outstanding common stock immediately following the completion of this offering.
-Our sponsor also may from time to time purchase public shares prior to our initial business combination.
+Our initial stockholders will own, on an as-converted basis, 20% of our outstanding common stock immediately following the completion of this offering.
+Our initial stockholders also may from time to time purchase public shares prior to our initial business combination.
 Our amended and restated certificate of incorporation provides that, if we seek stockholder approval of an initial business combination, such initial business combination will be approved if we receive the affirmative vote of a majority of the shares voted at such meeting, including the founder shares.
-As a result, in addition to our sponsor's founder shares, we would need 6,562,501, or 37.5% (assuming all outstanding shares are voted and the over-allotment option is not exercised), of the 17,500,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
-Accordingly, if we seek stockholder approval of our initial business combination, the agreement by our sponsor to vote in favor of our initial business combination will increase the likelihood that we will receive the requisite stockholder approval for such initial business combination.
+As a result, in addition to our initial stockholders' founder shares, we would need 5,625,001, or 37.5% (assuming all outstanding shares are voted and the over-allotment option is not exercised), of the 15,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved.
+In addition, if the anchor investors vote the shares of Class A common stock included in the units they agreed to purchase in this offering in favor of our initial business combination, a smaller proportion of affirmative votes from other public stockholders (approximately 6.0%) would be required to approve our initial business combination.
+Accordingly, if we seek stockholder approval of our initial business combination will increase the likelihood that we will receive the requisite stockholder approval for such initial business combination.